Wilson rallies Jets past Pickett, Steelers 24-20

 AP Sports Writer

-It certainly looked like it as the Jets put together their second massive comeback on the road in three weeks.
-Last month in Cleveland it was Joe Flacco pulling out an improbable victory in the final seconds while Wilson recovered from a knee injury, suffered during the preseason.

-On the first Sunday it was Wilson — the de facto face of New York’s latest rebuild — spoiling Kenny Pickett’s debut in Pittsburgh by making the kind of plays that came only sporadically if they came at all during his wildly uneven rookie season in 2021.
+The Jets (2-2) won in Pittsburgh for just the second time in franchise history after Wilson — making his season debut — led them down the field late after the second of Pickett’s three interceptions gave New York the ball back with 3:42 to go.

+Wilson took the Jets 65 yards in 10 plays, the final two coming as Hall churned his way across the goal line.
+The play was initially ruled a fumble at the 1, but overturned on review.

-Wilson expects 2022 to be different.
-It might just be after he finished 18 of 36 for 252 yards with a touchdown and two interceptions in his first action since August.
-Wilson also became the first quarterback in Jets history to catch a touchdown when he hauled in a 2-yard pass from Braxton Berrios in the second quarter in New York’s version of the “Philly Special” run by the Eagles in the Super Bowl.
+Wilson finished 18 of 36 for 252 yards with a touchdown and two interceptions in his first game since injuring his right knee in the preseason opener.
+He also became the first quarterback in Jets history to catch a touchdown when he hauled in a 2-yard pass from Braxton Berrios in the second quarter in New York’s version of the “Philly Special” run by the Eagles in the Super Bowl.

-“I’ve got the best hands on the team,” Wilson said with a laugh.

-He’s joking.
-Those hands — at least against the Steelers — may have belonged to defensive back Michael Carter II, whose diving interception with 3:34 remaining gave Wilson and company a chance to win for just the second time in 12 visits to Pittsburgh since 1970.

-“We’ve always got that fight,” Hall said. “ You know, we feel like we can come back from any deficit.”

-It’s a feeling the Steelers (1-3) have been searching for during a shaky opening month of the season.
-Trailing by four at halftime, coach Mike Tomlin made a move that long seemed inevitable by putting Pickett in for the erratic Mitch Trubisky.
+The catch gave New York a 10-point lead.
+The Jets were up 10-6 at the half and the Steelers made a move that was inevitable at some point, inserting Pickett in place of the struggling Mitch Trubisky.

+Pickett, the 20th overall pick in the draft who dutifully sat behind Trubisky as the Steelers endured a bumpy opening month, walked onto the same field where he starred collegiately at the University of Pittsburgh to a massive ovation while Trubisky — who went 7 of 13 for 84 yards with an interception in the first half — stood on the sideline in a baseball cap.

-The 20th overall pick in the draft showed flashes of why Pittsburgh was so high on him, becoming the first quarterback in NFL history to run for two touchdowns in his first game.
-The second was a 2-yard scramble that gave the Steelers (1-3) a 20-10 lead with 13:41 remaining.
+Pickett provided an immediate spark, becoming the first quarterback in NFL history to run for a pair of touchdowns in his debut, the second a 2-yard scramble that gave the Steelers (1-3) a 20-10 lead with 13:41 remaining.

-“I just play with an edge,” Pickett said.
-“That’s something I wanted to bring to the table.
-I do not like to lose.
-This is not a good feeling.”

-Tomlin declined to announce a starter for next week’s trip to Buffalo, though it’s hard to imagine him turning back to Trubisky after Pickett provided a palpable jolt while completing 10 of 13 passes for 120 yards.
+Wilson responded with a 5-yard touchdown pass to Corey Davis that drew the Jets within 20-17 with 7:35 to go.

+Pickett drove the Steelers into New York territory, but his sideline throw to tight end Pat Freiermuth was high and late.
+The 6-foot-5 Freiermuth leapt in an effort to catch the ball, only to see it smack off his hands and into the awaiting arms of a diving Michael Carter II that set up the winning drive.

 INJURIES